RCIC-UCI-Public/website-rcic/docs/source/about/allocations.rst

                nor will it be managed by RCIC.

 :bluelight:`Outline of Purchase Process`
-  1. Send a request to hpc-support@uci.edu indicating your interest in purchasing nodes (CPU or GPU and how many) and time frame.
+  1. Send a request to hpc-support\@uci.edu indicating your interest in purchasing nodes (CPU or GPU and how many) and time frame.
   2. RCIC obtains quotes once enough requests have been aggregated.
   3. Upon your approval purchase is made and your funds are used at purchase time.